EvoMaster

 Existing open-source tools for REST API fuzzing are for example (in alphabetic order): CATS, Dredd, Fuzz-lightyear, ResTest, RestCT, Restler, RestTestGen, and Schemathesis.

 All these tools are black-box, i.e., they do not analyze the source-code of the tested APIs to generate more effective test data.
 As we are the authors of EvoMaster, we are too biased to compare it properly with those other black-box tools.
-However, an independent study (2022) shows that EvoMaster is among the best performant.
+However, different independent studies (e.g., in 2022 and 2024) shows that EvoMaster is among the best performant.
 Furthermore, if your APIs are running on the JVM (e.g., written in Java or Kotlin), then EvoMaster has clearly an advantage, as it supports white-box testing.

 If you are trying to use EvoMaster, but the instructions in this documentation are not enough to get you started, or they are too unclear, then it means it is a bug in the documentation, which then would need to be clarified and updated.
 In such cases, please create a new issue.